top of page

 To the south, the wave at Legzira is another gem, a fun, rippable right-hander that's well-suited for intermediate surfers.
 And just a stone's throw away, the exposed beach break at Aglou Plage comes alive on small to medium swells, offering a high-performance wave for those seeking to push their limits.
 Rounding out the region's surf bounty is the nearby village of Tifnit, home to a couple of reef breaks running both left and right.

-Perched atop a cliff, this enchanting hotel features individually decorated rooms, cosy fireplaces and an outdoor pool.
+Perched atop a cliff, this enchanting Mirleft hotel features individually decorated rooms, cosy fireplaces and an outdoor pool.

 Situated directly on the beach, this whitewashed Sidi Ifni hotel boasts a breezy coastal aesthetic and a sunny interior courtyard.